Expansive rugged wilderness, blue whales and glaciers

 Everyone, focus on remote travel and comfort

-* Tours are priced and charged in US dollars; prices in other currencies are provided for reference only and will be calculated based on the exchange rate at the time of payment.
+* Kayaking trips & tours to destinations outside of Canada are priced and charged in US dollars; prices in other currencies can be estimated by clicking here.
 There is no additional tax on tours to international destinations.
 Please see our terms and conditions for full payment and fees information.

 From one highlight to the next: Blue whales, glaciers & mothership comfort

-The coast of Chile stretches for over 4300 kilometres, providing endless opportunities for kayakers.
+The coast of Chile stretches for over 4300 kilometers, providing endless opportunities for kayakers.
 The region we have chosen for our tours is considered Northern Patagonia and is part of the Aysen Region.
 Most people think that the southernmost portion of Chile (Southern Patagonia) is the most rugged and wild, but think again.
-We will take you into difficult to access areas with stunning landscapes, abundant wildlife, hot springs and glaciers dropping into the sea, all while enjoying the Spirit of the West Adventures safety and service you have come to expect.
+We will take you into otherwise difficult-to-access areas with stunning landscapes, abundant wildlife, hot springs, and glaciers dropping into the sea, all while enjoying the Spirit of the West Adventures’ safety and service you have come to expect.

-We’ve crafted this trip to take in most of the highlights that we’ve discovered over the past 8 years of traveling to the area, and feel that it is an excellent and in-depth introduction to the area.
+We’ve crafted this trip to take in most of the highlights that we’ve discovered over the past many years of traveling to the area and feel that it is an excellent and in-depth introduction to Patagonia.
 Some of the top selections include paddling in wild and pristine Bahía Tic Toc, looking for blue whales in the Gulf of Corcovado, finding traces of the original inhabitants of the area among small islands of the archipelago, soaking in remote hot springs, basking in the immensity of the San Rafael Glacier and taking in a traditional asado (barbecue) at a remote estancia – all among the backdrop of volcanoes and mountains.

-The tour starts in Santiago and enjoy one day of touring and wine tastings in Chile’s fantastic and plentiful wine producing regions.
-On our second day we travel to Patagonia via a short regional flight.
+The tour starts in Santiago and enjoys one day of touring and wine tastings in Chile’s fantastic and plentiful wine-producing regions.
+On our third day, we travel to Patagonia via a short regional flight.
 We will then meet our floating home, the 57-foot motor vessel called the Noctiluca.
-From here the world is our oyster as we explore this incredible coast line.
+From here the world is our oyster as we explore this incredible coastline.

 Everything that you should need to enjoy Chile is included.
-Accommodation from night one of the tour through to departure day, pick up and drop off at the airport if arriving during one of the Spirit of the West Adventures pickup times, domestic flights as included in itinerary, all food and non-alcoholic beverages (wine and beer will be provided while on the Mothership), all kayaking gear, bedding, dry bags, a paddling top (for use during the kayaking portion of the tour), guides, tours and admission fees during the Spirit of the West Adventures tour.
+Accommodation from night one of the tour through to departure day, pick up and drop off at the airport if arriving during one of the Spirit of the West Adventures pickup times, domestic flights as included in the itinerary, all food, wine and beer with meals and a selection of non-alcoholic beverages, all kayaking gear, bedding, dry bags, a paddling top (for use during the kayaking portion of the tour), guides, tours, and admission fees during the Spirit of the West Adventures tour.

 WHAT’S NOT INCLUDED?

-International airfare, costs associated with passports, gratuities, alcohol while not on the Mothership, personal purchases such as souvenirs, toiletries etc, your personal clothing and luggage, arrival and departure taxes, reciprocity fees and/or transport costs if arriving outside of our pick up times.
+International airfare, costs associated with passports, travel insurance, gratuities, personal purchases such as souvenirs, toiletries, etc, your clothing and luggage, arrival and departure taxes, reciprocity fees and/or transport costs if arriving outside of our pick-up times.

 BASIC TRAVEL INFORMATION FOR CHILE

-Relaxed and comfortable as possible International travel can be daunting if you haven’t been overseas much before, but the rewards are well worth the preparation and long flights.
 We aim to make your travel experience as relaxed and comfortable as possible.
-After booking tour trip you will get a detailed tour reservation package with detailed info on tips and tricks we’ve learned over the years as well as the basic information to help you plan your journey and get the most out of your stay in Chile.
+After booking your tour with us you will get a Guest Handbook complete with detailed info about the trip, travel tips and tricks we’ve learned over the years, as well as, other helpful information for planning and preparing for your journey allowing you to get the most out of your stay in Chile.

 HOW TO GET TO CHILE

-Flights to South America have come down significantly in price in the last few years and destinations such as Santiago and Buenos Aires are now serviced by direct flights with several different airlines all over the world.
-When flying into Chile you will land in Santiago at Arturo Merino Benitez Airport (SCL) which is located approximately 20 minutes (21 km) from the city centre.
+When flying into Chile you will land in Santiago at Arturo Merino Benitez Airport (SCL) which is located approximately 20 minutes (21 km) from the city center.
 Spirit of the West Adventures will arrange transport for you from the airport to our hotel if arriving/departing on our scheduled days.
-Your reservation package will include more possible travel options and airlines to fly to Santiago, Chile.
+See the Guest Handbook for more details.

 BEFORE YOU GO